Mary Ann Mantell: Iguanodon discovery

+to Mrs. Waller’s house, from whence Mrs. Mantell took it home for her husband’s inspection."
+Gideon himself then went down to the quarry, and, having learned that such finds were common, asked the workmen to hold onto any new fossils they might find until his next visit, with the promise of payment on collection.

+Regardless of how the teeth were found, Gideon then proceeded to send Mary Ann’s fossils to Charles Lyell, who brought them to the attention of Georges Cuvier.
+Cuvier initially told Lyell he thought the teeth were from a rhinoceros; he retracted that statement the very next day, but all Lyell reported to the Mantells was Cuvier's initial dismissal of their discovery.

-In 1824, William Buckland visited the Mantells and examined the fossil teeth; he concluded that they were from a giant saurian.
+In 1824, William Buckland visited the Mantells and examined the fossil teeth himself; in contrast to Cuvier's assessment, Buckland concluded that they belonged to a giant saurian.
 This encouraged the Mantells to send the fossils to Cuvier for another examination; Cuvier responded to the Mantells on 22 June 1824.

 The most important remarks in Cuvier's response to Gideon Mantell were included in Mantell's paper published in the Philosophical Transactions of the Royal Society of London in 1825.
 Cuvier had written "These teeth are certainly unknown to me; they are not [from] a carnivorous animal, and yet I believe that they belong, given their little complication, their serrating on the edges, and the thin layer of enamel that revet them, to the order of the reptiles.
 The outside appearance could also be taken for fish teeth similar to tetrodons, or diodons; but their internal structure is very different from those of [that type].
 Wouldn't we have a new animal here, a herbivorous reptile?"
 (Note: Letter from Mantell in 1825:"As these teeth were distinct from any that had previously come under my notice, I felt anxious to submit them to the examination of persons whose knowledge and means of observation were more extensive than my own; I therefore transmitted specimens to some of the most eminent naturalists in this country, and on the continent.
 But although my communications were acknowledged with that candour and liberality which constantly characterises the intercourse of scientific men, yet no light was thrown upon the subject, except by the illustrious Baron Cuvier, whose opinions will best appear by the following extract from the correspondence with which he honoured me.")
 Cuvier had also pointed out in his letter to Mantell that "it is impossible that one day a part of the reunited skeleton will not be found with portions of jaws bearing teeth.
 It is this last object above all that it is a matter of searching with the most perseverance."
 Mantell launched an excavation of the Tilgate Forest, which resulted in the discovery of the herbivorous reptile, the Iguanodon.